Museum Lichtspiele: Program

 However, it is most well known for its traditional showings of the cult-classic The Rocky Horror Picture Show each Friday and Saturday night in the uniquely decorated auditorium 2.
-Since its debut in 1977, Rocky Horror has become one of the main pieces of merchandise and was widely celebrated on its 40-year anniversary in 2017.
+Since its debut in 1977, Rocky Horror has become one of the primary pieces of merchandise and was widely celebrated on its 40-year anniversary in 2017.
 It is still running as of 2023 and remains one of the theater's most reliable sources of income.